flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

 foobar
 ```

-When we don\'t need our command anymore, we can kill it via its pid:
+When we don't need our command anymore, we can kill it via its pid:

     $ kill $COPROC_PID
     $